This is the question everyone asks. “Great idea,” they say, or “cool concept…but does it work?”

 The answer is a resounding, “Yes.”

-We have been in continuous operation since 2002 and have sold over 3,000 homes in the greater Madison area with a total market value of $800+ Million.
-Our broker/manager, Stuart Meland, is the highest grossing residential real estate agent in Dane County.
+We have been in continuous operation since 2002 and have sold over 4,000 homes in the greater Madison area with a total market value of $1+ Billion.
+Our broker/manager, Stuart Meland, is the highest grossing residential real estate agent in Dane County over the past 20 years.

 Our concept has clearly worked for thousands of area homeowners.
 However, volume data is only part of the story.
 A more thorough question would be: